 - Strategic Planning and Project Governance: This involves defining project criteria, selecting projects that align to business goals and advising management with cost-benefit ratio.

 - Defining the Project Management Methodology: Defining the project management methodology that will be used on a project, such as waterfall or an agile framework.

 - Best Practices: This includes standardizing and consolidating best practices and processes across departments to manage and deliver projects.

-- Common Corporate Culture: Here, the PMO sets common project culture through communication and training on techniques, methodologies and best practices.
+- Common Corporate Culture: Here, the project management office sets common project culture through communication and training on techniques, methodologies and best practices.

 - Resource Management: PMOs manage and allocate resources across projects based on priorities, schedules, budgets and more.

-- Creates Project Archives, Tools and More: The PMO supplies and invests in templates, tools, software and more to better manage projects.
+- Creates Project Archives, Tools and More: The PMO provides administrative support and invests in templates, tools, software and more to better manage projects.